 I grew up in a sleepy township on the Otago Peninsula, in the south island of New Zealand.
 I shared my childhood with three siblings, and together we spent our days clambering through crab infested tunnels to the stony beach opposite our house.
 And eating banana sandwiches.
 Lots of banana sandwiches.

-Fast forward a couple of years and a baby later, I got a job in destination marketing.
+Fast forward a couple of years and a baby later, I began a career in destination marketing.
 Finally able to marry my love of travel with a job that I enjoyed was a defining moment for me.

 But how did Le Long Weekend come about?

 A serial expat, I’ve lived in 5 countries and travelled to many more.
 But who’s counting?
 To me, it’s not a case of ticking off as many countries as I can.
 It’s more important that I have the opportunity to get to know some (hopefully many!) really well.
 Which is also why I move so often… Speaking of moving – our latest adventure saw us upping sticks and moving to France.
 I had to say au revoir to my job when we moved to France, but I didn’t want to stop sharing stories of the places I visited and loved… And so, Le Long Weekend was born.